openskies-sh/openskies-sh-articles/content/articles/opensource-remote-id-display-provider-application.md

 ![Flight Blender Flow](/images/blender-public.png)

-The current Remote-ID module is compatible with the ASTM standard for network RID.
+The current Remote-ID module is compatible with the ASTM standard for network RID and will be updated as the standard progresses.
 Consequently you need not understand the standard to enable Remote-ID operations, it is simply done for you.
+Of course as other network based Remote-ID standards appear, we will build support for them as well within Flight Blender as modules.

-### Get Remote-ID capability
+### Get Network Remote-ID capability

 You can install using the simple [installation instructions](https://github.com/openskies-sh/flight-blender#installation), it is Docker enabled.
 You have the choice to host it on your own infrastructure or we can host a instance for you to enable network RID capability.
 We can help with installation and customization as necessary, taking into account the security and other specific requirements your organization may have.